toby1984/keepassmerge/README.md

 ## TODO

 - add support for TwoFish / ChaCha20 outer encryption
-- add support for more Argon2i KDF
+- add support for more KDFs
-- add support for merging groups as well
+- add support for merging entries in groups other than "Root" as well
+- clean up code / API

 # web application